-Permission for an absence from class periods by day or boarding students may be secured verbally prior to the absence from the teacher in question, or from the Vice President, when such absence can be previously announced in chapel.
+Permission for an absence from class periods by day or boarding students shall be secured in writing prior to the absence, from the Vice President or his assistant.

 Permission to leave the premises or go beyond the limits at other times must be secured verbally in advance from the Preceptress by the ladies and from the Preceptor by the gentlemen.